dibu28/ChecksumFolder/README.md

 ### Generate checksums
 ```
-CheckSumFolder -dir /path/to/dir -out hashes.txt
+CheckSumFolder -dir /path/to/dir [-list hashes.txt]
 ```
-If `hashes.txt` already contains results, existing entries are skipped so the operation can be resumed.
+If `-list` is omitted the results are printed to the console.
+When a file is specified and it already contains results, existing entries are skipped so the operation can be resumed.

 Use `-progress` to periodically print how many files have been processed.

-Example:
+Example writing to a file:
 ```
-CheckSumFolder -dir /path/to/dir -out hashes.txt -progress
+CheckSumFolder -dir /path/to/dir -list hashes.txt -progress
 ```

 ### Verify checksums